digitalbricklayer/techteapotcom/content/posts/musings-upon-the-open-core-functionality-ceiling.md

 That got me thinking, if a <em>functionality ceiling</em> does exist, how can I demonstrate it?

 The graphs below are taken from the <a href="http://www.ohloh.net/">Ohloh open source project directory</a>.
-The rather useful thing about Ohloh is, in addition to cataloguing open source projects, it also performsÂ  extensive code analysis.
+The rather useful thing about Ohloh is, in addition to cataloguing open source projects, it also performs extensive code analysis.

 The two graphs below are taken from the <a href="http://www.ohloh.net/p/hyperic/analyses/latest">Hyperic code analysis</a> and the <a href="http://www.ohloh.net/p/zenoss/analyses/latest">Zenoss code analysis</a> pages on Ohloh.